How can I make a binding reservation?

 Is there Internet in the hotel?

-In Lembongan you relax without any electronic access to the outside world, but there is an internet cafe near te harbour in walking distance.
+At Padang Camp there is a small charge for the use of W-LAN.
+If you don’t have a laptop with you there’s an internet café more or less next door in Seminyak and Padang.
+In Lembongan you relax without any electronic access to the outside world, but there is an internet cafe near the harbour in walking distance.

 Can I drive myself?